-Employees are paid by check or direct deposit as follows generally paid on the 5th and 20th of each month.
-When those dates fall on a weekend, Calvary will attempt to pay the day before.
+Employees are paid by check or direct deposit generally on the 5th and 20th of each month.
+When those dates fall on a weekend or holiday, Calvary will either pay the day before or the day after.

-By law, a number of deductions must be made from employee salary/wages.
+By law, a number of deductions must be made from employee salaries/wages.
 These include federal income tax, state income tax, social security tax, Medicare tax, and Kansas City earnings tax.
 Other deductions of a voluntary nature may also be made, including insurance premiums, FSA contributions, rent payments, and gift deductions.

 Much of Calvary's income is derived from dedicated donors who give sacrificially to maintain this educational program.
 The administration urges you to recognize, therefore, that your pay comes, at least in part, from God's people.
-Payment of salaries is dependent upon Calvary having sufficient funds on hand.
+Payment of wages is dependent upon Calvary having sufficient funds on hand.